Omega Constellation vs Rolex Datejust: What You Need to Know in 2026

 • Bezel: Rounded, domed dress bezel

-• Bracelet: Most commonly seen on a strap, but period bracelets also exist, depending on the metal and delivery method.
+• Bracelet: Most often seen on a strap; period bracelets exist depending on metal and delivery

-The Constellation ref.
+The Ref.
 2852 sits in the famous “Pie Pan” dial era, where the faceted dial profile gives the watch instant 1950s elegance.
-It’s collectible because it hits a sweet spot: the look is peak Constellation, but it’s familiar enough that you can realistically hunt for a strong example instead of settling.
+It’s collectible because the look is peak Constellation but the supply is large enough that you can hunt for a strong example instead of settling.

 Key specs